foobarhl/SolanaPHP/README.md

 # Experimental Solana PHP classes and command line client (cli).

-This is a test wallet for the Solana network.
-The client is coded to use devnet for testing and was generated with the help of Anthropic's Claude code.
-There are likely issues to be found and fixed.
+This is a test wallet written in PHP for the Solana network.
+The client defaults to devnet for testing and was generated with the help of Anthropic's Claude code.
+There are likely issues to be found and fixed (such as relying on the solana native client to send transactions because the serializer in this code is broken).

+So..
 I'm posting this code in case it helps anyone else :)

 ## Pre-requisites

 1. PostgresSQL
 2. PHP 8.2+ (ish) with the GMP and CURL extensions
+3. Solana client installed and in path (used for sending transactions)

 # Installation